Zhangshibf/sign_language_recognition/README.md

 Please download the dataset [here](https://drive.google.com/file/d/1C7k_m2m4n5VzI4lljMoezc-uowDEgIUh/view)

 ## Construct enviroment using Conda
-'. .bashrc'
+>. .bashrc
-conda env create -f env.yml
+>conda env create -f env.yml
-conda activate slr'
+>conda activate slr

 ## Cut videos into frames
-python cut_frames.py --pathIn=the path of the directory that contains videos --pathOut=the path of the directory where you would like to save the frames
+>python cut_frames.py --pathIn=the path of the directory that contains videos --pathOut=the path of the directory where you would like to save the frames

+## Extract body keypoints from frames

+## Extract hand keypoints from frames

+## Train the model

+## Test the model